Okimoka/EEG_FaPra/Readme.md

 * 'm' : enables/disables the mirror effect
 * '+' : adds one to the symmetry
 * '-' : subtracts on of the symmetry
+* 'c' : switch to next color palette
-* 'r' : random symmetry
+* 'r' : random symmetry and color palette

 # EEG Stream
 The basic ordering of the powerchannels is delta, theta, alpha, beta (which can be changed).
 The basic order of the EEG channels is the same as in the unicorn device.